FoundationDB/fdb-kubernetes-operator/docs/design/implemented/process_group_status.md

 on the database status and the results of the calls to the resource list APIs.
-If a pod does not currently have an IP address, we will leave the address list unmodified, allowing us to continue to take actions that require an IP address, such as excluding processes, by optimistically re-using the previous address.
+If a pod does not currently have an IP address, we will leave the address list unmodified, allowing us to continue to take actions that require an IP address, such as excluding podNames, by optimistically re-using the previous address.

 The logic for adding new process groups will be extracted into its own action, which will compare the current process group map with the desired counts and